highchair/artinruins-com/_essays/erosion-of-college-hill-historic-district.md

 ***

-The redevelopment of these 30 homes has contributed a total of 590[^3] new beds in this area, which is likely four times as many beds as the previous houses contained.
+The redevelopment of these 30 homes has contributed a total of 615[^3] new beds in this area, which is likely four times as many beds as the previous houses contained.
 The sheer change in density is astounding, with little to no breathing room between the buildings that are left.
 The only bright side that we take into account is how little parking has been accommodated by the new buildings.

-[^3]: Our math is 200 beds at 257 Thayer; 162 beds in the Brown wellness center; 61 at 21 Euclid; 71 at 198, 194, and 190 Angell; 27 at 185 Angell; 24 at 189 Angell; 12 at 279 Thayer Street; 8 at 235 Meeting; and 25 units at the yet to be built Waterman Street building.
+[^3]: Our math is 200 beds at 257 Thayer; 162 beds in the Brown wellness center; 61 at 21 Euclid; 71 at 198, 194, and 190 Angell; 27 at 185 Angell; 24 at 189 Angell; 12 at 279 Thayer Street; 8 at 235 Meeting; and 50 beds at 116 Waterman.

 The College Hill Historic District may still have a strong, beating heart along northern Benefit Street and on the southwestern side along John, Power, and Benefit Streets.
 It includes many of the older structures of Brown University and the former Pembroke University as well as portions of Fox Point.
 But in 10 years, these four blocks saw the loss of almost 30 late-19th century houses and the conversion of 3 more away from historic status.